git/git/README.md

-The user discussion and development of Git take place on the Git mailing list -- everyone is welcome to post bug reports, feature requests, comments and patches to git@vger.kernel.org (read [Documentation/SubmittingPatches][] for instructions on patch submission).
+The user discussion and development of Git take place on the Git mailing list -- everyone is welcome to post bug reports, feature requests, comments, and patches to git@vger.kernel.org (read [Documentation/SubmittingPatches][] for instructions on patch submission).
 To subscribe to the list, send an email with just "subscribe git" in the body to majordomo@vger.kernel.org.
 The mailing list archives are available at <https://lore.kernel.org/git/>,
-<http://marc.info/?l=git> and other archival sites.
+<http://marc.info/?l=git>, and other archival sites.

-Issues which are security relevant should be disclosed privately to the Git Security mailing list <git-security@googlegroups.com>.
+Issues that are security relevant should be disclosed privately to the Git Security mailing list <git-security@googlegroups.com>.

 The maintainer frequently sends the "What's cooking" reports that list the current status of various development topics to the mailing list.
-The discussion following them give a good reference for project status, development direction and remaining tasks.
+The discussion following them gives a good reference for project status, development direction, and remaining tasks.

 The name "git" was given by Linus Torvalds when he wrote the very first version.
 He described the tool as "the stupid content tracker" and the name as (depending on your mood):

  - random three-letter combination that is pronounceable, and not actually used by any common UNIX command.
 The fact that it is a mispronunciation of "get" may or may not be relevant.
  - stupid. contemptible and despicable. simple.
 Take your pick from the dictionary of slang.
  - "global information tracker": you're in a good mood, and it actually works for you.
 Angels sing, and a light suddenly fills the room.
  - "goddamn idiotic truckload of sh*t": when it breaks

 [INSTALL]: INSTALL